leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 ```output error
 {{#example_out Examples/ProgramsProofs/Inequalities.lean split_shorter_start}}
 ```
+Pattern matching works just as well in tactic scripts as it does in programs.
+Because `lst` has at least two entries, they can be exposed using with `match`, which also refines the type through dependent pattern matching:
 ```lean
 {{#example_in Examples/ProgramsProofs/Inequalities.lean split_shorter_1}}
 ```
 ```output error
 {{#example_out Examples/ProgramsProofs/Inequalities.lean split_shorter_1}}
 ```
+Simplifying using `split` removes `x` and `y`, resulting in the computed lengths of lists each gaining a `Nat.succ`:
 ```lean
 {{#example_in Examples/ProgramsProofs/Inequalities.lean split_shorter_2}}
 ```
 ```output error
 {{#example_out Examples/ProgramsProofs/Inequalities.lean split_shorter_2}}
 ```
+Replacing `simp` with `simp_arith` removes these `Nat.succ` constructors, because `simp_arith` makes use of the fact that `n + 1 < m + 1` implies `n < m`:
 ```lean
 {{#example_in Examples/ProgramsProofs/Inequalities.lean split_shorter_2b}}
 ```
 ```output error
 {{#example_out Examples/ProgramsProofs/Inequalities.lean split_shorter_2b}}
 ```
+This goal now matches `split_shorter_le`, which can be used to conclude the proof:
 ```lean
 {{#example_decl Examples/ProgramsProofs/Inequalities.lean split_shorter}}
 ```

+The facts needed to prove that `mergeSort` terminates can be pulled out of the resulting `And`:
 ```lean
 {{#example_decl Examples/ProgramsProofs/Inequalities.lean split_shorter_sides}}
 ```